T-Troll/alienfx-tools/Doc/alienfx-gui.md

 !["Ambient" tab](https://github.com/T-Troll/alienfx-tools/blob/master/Doc/img/gui-ambient-6.png?raw=true)

 `Ambient` tab setting up "Ambient" (Ambient lights) software effect mode - in this mode, zone colors will follow colors at you system screen.
+For gauge zones, zone will follow the difference between screen color and black.

 You can select which display (primary or all secondary) to follow, as well as define dimming to make light brightness be balanced with screen brightness.
 "Reset" button restart color capturing from screen, it's useful in some situations like DirectX 12 game quit.